Yuying-LONG/Yuying-LONG.github.io/content/publications/truck-drone/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Dr. Gangyan Xu
+  - Gangyan Xu
-  - Dr. Jinqiu Zhao
+  - Jinqiu Zhao
-  - Dr. Binglei Xie
+  - Binglei Xie

 # Author notes (optional)
 author_notes: